popp0102/csci-5742/final-project/README.md

 # CSCI 5742 Final Project
 Jason Poppler and Benjamin Straub
-The purpose of this project is to create a best effort CWE finder à la FlawFinder;
+The purpose of this project is to create a best effort CWE finder à la FlawFinder; it uses

 ## Table of Contents
 - [How To Install](#How-To-Install)